Remodeling Hints

 - Cleaning supplies and dishtowels

-Don’t forget about pets.
+- Don’t forget about pets.
 If there isn’t an area in your home to keep them safely away from construction, especially during certain phases – it may be a perfect time to treat your pet to a vacation at the kennel or a play date at a friend’s home.

-There will be dust.
+- Expect dust.
 There’s just no way to avoid it.
 If there is a fish tank or electrical equipment in close proximity to the work keep them well covered.